billyperformance/druid/README.md

 ##### `druid::historical::processing_format_string`

-Realtime and historical nodes use this format string to name their processing threads.
+Historical nodes use this format string to name their processing threads.

 Default value: `'processing-%s'`.